mohammedzee1000/ci-firewall/README.md

 - *AMQP URI*: The full URL of amqp server, including username/password and virtual servers if any
 - *Send Queue Name*: The name of the send queue.
 This value should match what you configure on jenkins side
 - *Recieve Queue Name(optional)*: The name of the recieve queue.
 Ideally, should be seperate from send queue, and ideally unique for each run request (latter is not compulsory, but will likely result in slowdown).
-By default, this will be taken as `rcv_jobname_target`
+By default, this will be taken as `rcv_jobname_kind_target`
 - *Jenkins Job/Project*: The name of the jenkins job or project
 - *Jenkins Token*: The token, as set on jenkins side for triggering the build.
 - *Repo URL*: The URL of the repo to test